Top Ten Animals You Would Like to Rate Most

 16. Eagle

 Eagle is the common name for many large birds of prey in the family Accipitridae.
-Eagles belong to several genera, some of which are closely related.
-Most of the 60 species of eagle are found in Eurasia and Africa.
-Outside of these regions, only 14 species exist, with 2 in North America, 9 in Central... read more
+Eagles belong to several genera, some of which are closely related, and more than 60 species are found across much of the world.
+Most eagle species live in Eurasia and Africa.... read more

 17. Koala

 The koala is an arboreal herbivorous marsupial native to Australia.
-It is the only extant representative of the family Phascolarctidae, and its closest living relatives are the wombats.
+It is the only living representative of the family Phascolarctidae, and its closest living relatives are wombats.
 Koalas are known for their distinctive appearance and reliance on eucalyptus leaves for food.

 18. Tiger